krish3006b/Mental-health-impact-of-AI-Companion-Chatbots-/README.md

 This review maps out the entire arc of the human-AI relationship to answer four core questions:

-1. **IMMEDIATE IMPACT**: How effectively do AI companion reduce acute feelings of loneliness compared to talking to a real human or consuming passive media.
+1. **Immediate Impact**: How effectively do AI companion reduce acute feelings of loneliness compared to talking to a real human or consuming passive media.

-2. **LONG TERM TRAJECTORIES**: What changes occur in the user's mental and emotional state as well as their language patterns over several weeks and months of AI companion use.
+2. **Long Term Trajectories**: What changes occur in the user's mental and emotional state as well as their language patterns over several weeks and months of AI companion use.

-3. **THE ROLE OF REAL WORLD SOCIAL RELATIONSHIPS**: Does the existence of real human friends have an effect on how helpful or harmful the AI companions are to the user's mental health.
+3. **The Role of Real World Social Relationships**: Does the existence of real human friends have an effect on how helpful or harmful the AI companions are to the user's mental health.

-4. **UNDERLTYTING PSYCHOLOGICAL DRIVERS**: What are the psychological mechanism existing in the users, that result in their tendency to form intense emotional attachments to the clearly non human systems.
+4. **Underlying Psychological Drivers**: What are the psychological mechanism existing in the users, that result in their tendency to form intense emotional attachments to the clearly non human systems.

 ## Methodology, Methodological Quality and Trade Offs